Stocks & bonds

 Nothing contained in this material is intended to constitute legal, tax, securities, or investment advice, nor an opinion regarding the appropriateness of any investment, nor a solicitation of any type.
 The general information contained in this publication should not be acted upon without obtaining specific legal, tax, and investment advice from a licensed professional.

-Bond investors should carefully consider risks such as interest rate, credit, repurchase and reverse repurchase transaction risks.
-Greater risk, such as increased volatility, limited liquidity, prepayment, non-payment and increased default risk, is inherent in portfolios that invest in high yield ("junk") bonds or mortgage backed securities, especially mortgage backed securities with exposure to sub-prime mortgages.
+Bond investors should carefully consider risks such as interest rate, credit, default and duration risks.
+Greater risk, such as increased volatility, limited liquidity, prepayment, non-payment and increased default risk, is inherent in portfolios that invest in high yield ("junk") bonds or mortgage-backed securities, especially mortgage-backed securities with exposure to sub-prime mortgages.
+Generally, when interest rates rise, prices of fixed income securities fall.
+Interest rates in the United States are at, or near, historic lows, which may increase a Fund's exposure to risks associated with rising rates.
 Investment in non-U.S. and emerging market securities is subject to the risk of currency fluctuations and to economic and political risks associated with such foreign countries.

 Inflation may not maintain an even rate and may be more or less than the percentage indicated.